Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Make sure you can afford unforeseen expenses, like medications

-As long as you keep up with primary pet care and can give your cat attention, you can have as many as you feel you should have in Ohio.
+As long as you keep up with primary pet care and can give your cat attention, you can own as many felines as you want in Ohio.

 Hoarding, Abuse, or Neglect